zackthomas1/ToyEngine/docs/faq.md

 ## General Questions

 ### What is ToyEngine?
 ToyEngine is an open-source, educational 3D game engine written in C++ with OpenGL rendering.
-It's designed to demonstrate modern game engine architecture and graphics programming techniques while being usable for real projects.
+It's designed to demonstrate modern game engine architecture and graphics programming techniques while being usable for simple projects.

 ### Who is ToyEngine for?
-- **Students** learning game engine development
+- **CS Students** interested learning game engine development and studying architecture patterns.
-- **Educators** teaching graphics programming
-- **Indie developers** creating 3D games
-- **Engine developers** studying architecture patterns
 - **Anyone** interested in graphics programming

 ### Is ToyEngine ready for production use?
 ToyEngine is currently in active development.
-While it demonstrates core engine concepts and can run basic 3D applications, it's not yet feature-complete for commercial game development.
+While it demonstrates core engine concepts and can run basic 3D applications, it's not feature-complete for commercial game development.
 See our [Development Phases](phases.md) for the roadmap.

 ### What makes ToyEngine different from other engines?
 - **Educational focus**: Comprehensive documentation and clear code structure